 Mixing Because the price differential for different crude streams will vary depending on the quality of each stream, each deliverable grade of crudes must be stored separately and no mixing is permitted Quality Premium and Discount Due to quality differences, there will be a fixed price differential established for each deliverable grade.
 The price differential will be added to/subtracted from the final settlement price for physical delivery Water-Free Settlement Water content will be deducted when settling overfill and underfill with the oil depot Loss Allowance A 1.2‰ loss allowance is arranged with the commodity owners at time of load-in and at time of load-out each assumes 0.6‰ Minimum Load- In and Load-Out Quantity 200,000 barrels.
-Spot commodity can be combined with the commodity meant for futures delivery to meet the minimum requirement Load-In Intention Notice A load-in intention should be submitted 30 days in advance of actual load-in along with a deposit of ¥1.5 per barrel (tentative rate) Qualification for Conducting Delivery Domestic clients who are not able to issue or take specified invoices required by the Tax Bureau are not allowed to participate in physical delivery Expiry of Standard Warrant Warrants have no expiration date Listing Exchange Shanghai International Energy Exchange
+Spot commodity can be combined with the commodity meant for futures delivery to meet the minimum requirement Load-In Intention Notice A load-in intention should be submitted 30 days in advance of actual load-in along with a deposit of ¥1.5 per barrel (tentative rate) Qualification for Conducting Delivery or take specified invoices required by the Expiry of Standard Warrant Warrants have no expiration date Listing Exchange Shanghai International Energy Exchange